 Note: Only an organization with endorser rights on the particular channel, who approved this chaincode definition earlier, can commit it.

 After the chaincode is successfully committed, it will be displayed in the “Chaincodes” section.
 Chaincode can be queried or invoked.
-You can test it by clicking the "Query" or the "Invoke" buttons.

 Follow these steps to upgrade a chaincode.